ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/ischemic_stroke/index.rst

 Disease Description
 -------------------

+Stroke was defined according to WHO criteria - rapidly developing clinical signs of focal (at times global) disturbance of cerebral function lasting more than 24 hours or leading to death with no apparent cause other than that of vascular origin.
+Data on transient ischaemic attack (TIA) were not included.
+[WHO-Stroke-Definition]_

 .. todo::

    Add more information and references.
 In particular, find data about global prevalence and relation to disease fatal and non-fatal description.